mixvd/mxd-portfolio/README.md

 - [Contact](#contact)

 ## About Me
-Hi!
-I'm [Your Name], a [Your Profession] with a passion for [Your Interests].
-I specialize in [Your Specialization] and have experience in [Relevant Experience].
-I love working on projects that [What You Enjoy in Projects].
+I have been a developer since I was a child, with a passion for creating and innovating.
+I specialize in web and application development, and I am also a proficient programmer.
+I have been active on Garry's Mod since 2012, contributing to the community with my skills and expertise.
+My experience includes working with frameworks such as Clockwork, Nutscript, and Helix.
+I am adept at both front-end and back-end development, ensuring a comprehensive approach to building robust and dynamic applications.

 ## Contact
 - **Email:** mxd.dev.contact@gmail.com